 You can find the next lesson in the series and loads more great videos on the Taiflow YouTube Channel.

-Search for Tai Chi classes in your area using the Greysnet search or try the Tai Chi Union for Great Britain website.
+You can search for Tai Chi classes in your area using the Tai Chi Union for Great Britain website.